StationeersLaunchPad/modrepo-builder-action/README.md

 Put the yaml code below into a workflow file in your github repository (`.github/workflows/build-modrepo.yml`).
 After that, every time you create or update a GitHub release, the action will build and publish a `modrepo.xml` for your mod on the `modrepo` branch.

-In order to install mods from your repository, you need to add this to the stationeers launchpad repository list:
+Anyone who wants to install your mod can add this to their Stationeers Launchpad repository list:

 ```
 https://github.com/<your_username>/<repo_name>/blob/modrepo/modrepo.xml